ProtonMail/proton-python-client/doc/srp.rst

 key encryption.

-SRP offers security and deployment advantages over other challenge-response protocols in that it does not require trusted key servers or certificate infrastructures (as do Kerberos and SSL).
+SRP offers security and deployment advantages over other challenge-response protocols, such as Kerberos and SSL, in that it does not require trusted key servers or certificate infrastructures.
 Instead, small verification keys derived from each user's password are stored and used by each SRP server application.
-Consequently, SRP provides a near-ideal solution for many applications requiring simple and secure password authentication that does not rely on a properly configured, external infrastructure.
+SRP provides a near-ideal solution for many applications requiring simple and secure password authentication that does not rely on an external infrastructure.

 Another favorable aspect of the SRP protocol is that compromized verification keys are of little value to an attacker.
 Possesion of a